-Regional telecommunication markets display significantly different characteristics to metropolitan markets and arguably require different regimes to engender competition.
+Many non-metropolitan telecommunication markets display significantly different characteristics to metropolitan markets and arguably require different regimes to engender competition.
 Non-metropolitan markets face high infrastructure costs and thin markets and therefore present considerable barriers to entry for potential entrants.
+In Macquarie's own recent experience (which involves the expansion of its data network into regional areas), the commercial risks associated with establishing facilities and services in non-metropolitan areas are almost inevitably compounded by infrastructure access difficulties which an incumbent will actively exploit to discourage new entrants.

-In the medium term, technology of itself is highly unlikely to hold the entire answer.
-These factors are partially offset by subsidy payments (USO), however distribution of the subsidy is flawed with a very large component of the subsidy available exclusively to Telstra thereby entrenching the incumbents position and further deterring new entrants and potential competitors.
+In the medium term, technology of itself is highly unlikely to hold the entire answer - the facilitation of robust service-based competition should be seen as an important component in the overall amelioration of service levels in these areas.
+While the market characteristics of poorly served areas are partially offset by subsidy payments (USO), distribution of the subsidy is flawed with a very large component of the subsidy available exclusively to Telstra thereby entrenching the incumbent's position and further deterring new entrants and potential competitors.

 As a consequence of these factors, there is limited competition in regional areas resulting in higher prices and a limited range of services.
-All of the proposed remedies would assist in the development of competition in regional markets.
-However, there are several regional specific reforms, which would assist in reducing the barriers to entry faced by potential entrants to regional markets.
+All of the general remedies proposed by Macquarie would assist in the development of competition in regional markets.